micmejia/bible-dump/NKJV/Matthew/Matt 7.md

 And so it was, when Jesus had ended these sayings, that the people were astonished at His teaching,

 ###### 29
-for He taught them as one having authority, and not as the scribes. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Matthew 7:1 Condemn [^b]: Matthew 7:2 Condemnation [^c]: Matthew 7:14 NU, M _How narrow . . . !_ [^d]: Matthew 7:14 _confined_
+for He taught them as one having authority, and not as the scribes.